GustavoPMex/GustavoPMex/README.md

 I'm currently learning Backend Development with Python.

 I have knowledge of:
-- Django: Including APIs
+- Django: Including APIs.
-- Structured programming and OOP
+- Structured programming and OOP.
-- Javascript and Vue js
+- Javascript and Vue js.
-- Html, Css and Bootstrap
+- Html, Css and Bootstrap.
 - BBDD: SQL like MySQL and PostgreSQL and NoSQL like Cloud Firestore.
-- Version Control with Git
+- Version Control with Git.

 Also, I like to learn new things(no matter the topic) and new technologies, meet people and share my knowledge.